 Since 2016, there have been several requests for future land use amendments seeking an industrial future land use designation in the Agricultural Reserve Tier, which are summarized below in Section II.E.
 More recently, on May 5, 2021, the BCC transmitted a future land use amendment request for industrial in the Tier, known as Sunflower Light Industrial (LGA 2021-016).
 Staff consistently recommended denial of new Industrial FLU requests as there were no policies in the Comprehensive Plan directing the appropriate uses, locations, and intensity for industrial in the AGR Tier.
-Under discussion of the item, the BCC directed staff to explore the concept of a new light industrial future land uses in the Tier.
+Under discussion of the item, the BCC directed staff to explore the concept of a new light industrial future land use designation and to return for a workshop to discuss additional industrial future land uses in the Tier.
 Subsequently, the Board adopted the Sunflower amendment on July 28, 2021 with additional conditions as summarized under Section II.E.
 (Industrial FLUA Amendments in the Agricultural Reserve).
 The Board transmitted another amendment request for industrial in the Tier known as Las Farms Landscape (LGA 2022-001) on November 3, 2021.
 The Las Farms amendment was adopted by the BCC at the February 2, 2022 public hearing subject to the same conditions as the Sunflower amendment.